immoh/lively/README.md

                               :on-reload    (fn [] (.log js/console "Reloaded!"))})
 ```

-Take a look at the [example project](http://github.com/immoh/lively/blob/0.1.0/example) to see it action.
+Take a look at the [example project](http://github.com/immoh/lively/blob/0.1.0/example) to see it in action.

 ## How does it work?